a327ex/www/content/posts/indiedev_creativity.md

 effect on your creativity.
 Games that win on creativity tend to come from amateurs because haven't won yet, they have no status to lose, so they will more easily take chances on wild and silly ideas.

 The video below explains this argument very well.
-The main difference is that this guy is talking about geniuses, but for the context of this discussion you can swap "genius" for "creative indiedev", as you don't really need outlier high IQ to be make meaningful contributions to indie games (although it probably helps).
+The main difference is that this guy is talking about geniuses, but for the context of this discussion you can swap "genius" for "creative indiedev", as you don't really need outlier high IQ to make meaningful contributions to indie games (although it probably helps).
 Everything else he says though applies perfectly:

 {{< youtubestartend Bf821SFBGcA 548 >}}